Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Joca de Jong, Shutterstock

-It is important to learn all that you can about the Irish Doodle before deciding whether to adopt one, as this may not be the right breed for your household when all is said and done.
-The Irish Doodle is an energetic and loving dog that loves to spend time playing with people, especially with kids.
-They’re easy to train and are a highly-sociable dog breed.
+It is important to learn all that you can about the Irish Doodle before deciding whether to adopt one, as this may not be the right breed for your household.
+This energetic and loving dog loves to play with people, especially kids.
+They are easy to train and are highly sociable.

-Irish Doodles are generally healthy, but keep in mind that they can be susceptible to a couple of health problems.
-With good care, a healthy diet, and exercise, your Irish Doodle should be a healthy and happy dog.
-Bringing an Irish Doodle home will be a fun and playful experience.
+Irish Doodles are generally healthy, but they can be susceptible to a couple of health problems.
+With good care, a healthy diet, and exercise, though, your dog should be healthy and happy.
+Bringing home an Irish Doodle will be a fun and playful experience!

 Parent_breeds_Irish Doodle